riccardobertolini/lofi-music/README.md

 # Lofi-Music 🎵

 A React 18 + NextJS project, created for fun.
-I was tired to open YouTube for some lofi music when working 🤭.
+I was tired to open YouTube for some lo-fi music while working 🤭.

 A live demo for a quick preview, is available [👉 clicking here](https://www.lofimusic.dev/).